 Minecraft: Education Edition is a version of Minecraft designed for education in a classroom setting.
-Education Edition allows teachers to have a fun and interactive lesson for their students through the game of Minecraft.
-Students of all age ranges can learn from this edition.
-Educators can create their own lesson plans using the resources available to them in game.
-In addition, there are multiple lesson plans already available for use that cover a variety of subjects like language arts, science, history and culture, computer science, art and design, and math.
-To learn more about these lesson plans, please go here.
+Education Edition allows teachers to offer a fun and interactive lesson for their students through playing the game of Minecraft.
+Students of all ages can learn from this edition.
+Educators can create their own lesson plans using the resources available to them in-game.
+In addition, there are multiple lesson plans already available that cover a variety of subjects like language arts, science, history and culture, computer science, art and design, and math.
+To learn more about these lesson plans, see our Subject Kits page.

 Minecraft: Education Edition contains additional features and resources from the original game to help foster a better learning environment.
-Some of these features include the following:
+Some of these features include:

-- Border blocks - Blocks that prevent players from being able to walk across them.
+- Border blocks These are blocks that prevent players from being able to walk across them.
 This border extends the full range of the Y coordinate.
 Helpful for keeping players corralled.

-- Camera and Portfolio - Allows players to take pictures of themselves and their surroundings.
-These pictures show up in their portfolio.
+- Camera and Portfolio These allow players to take pictures of themselves and their surroundings.
+These pictures are saved in their portfolio.

-- Non-player characters - Educators can create an NPC to act as a guide for students.
-These NPCs can be named and give messages to students.
-Along with the message, the NPC can link to a URL for additional information.
+- Non-player characters (NPCs) Educators can create an NPC to act as a guide for students.
+These NPCs can be named and share messages with students.
+Along with messages, the NPC also can link to URLs for additional information.

 Trying out Minecraft: Education Edition for Free

-You can find more educational content on the Minecraft Marketplace.
-The Minecraft Marketplace can be accessed by anyone with Minecraft Bedrock.
-Educational worlds can be downloaded and played for free through June 30, 2020.
-These worlds allow you to explore various concepts and include lesson plans.
+There’s more educational content on the Minecraft Marketplace.
+The Minecraft Marketplace can be accessed by anyone with Minecraft for Windows.